max-bytes/omnikeeper/docs/source/layers.md

 When writing attributes and relations to a layer, what omnikeeper actually does in the end depends on a few factors, such as what data is already present in the write layer, what data is present in the layers below and above and a few "handling" settings.

-The table below shows how writing an attribute to a CI has different outcomes depending on the mentioned factors.
+The table below shows how writing or deleting an attribute to a CI has different outcomes depending on the mentioned factors.
 A few notes:

 * while the inital request is always to write or delete a specific attribute, the resulting operation can differ a lot.
 The main intention is that omnikeeper tries to fulfill the request as best as possible, while still considering the "surrounding" layers.
 * the list is not exhaustive, but should cover all important scenarios